luispedro/django-gitcms/README.rst

 Git Based Content Management
 ----------------------------

+**DEPRECATED**: This project is no longer maintained.
+There are a lot of good alternatives nowadays.
+Use those.

 This is a simple way to allow git to store information related to a website.

 USAGE